23 Best Italian desserts in Italy To Go For

 Panettone is popular sweet bread and one of the most famous traditional foods in Italy I Best Italian Food I Traditional Italian Dishes I Top Food in Italy I Famous Italian Foods I Most Popular Food in Italy I What To Eat in Italy I Top Italian Drinks and Dishes #Italy #Food #TraditionalItalianFood #Travel

-Panettone sweet bread in Italy
+Panettone, a sweet bread in Italy

 This cupola-shaped bread is flavored with candied oranges, citrons, lemon zest, raisins, and sometimes chocolate.
-Sweet panettone matches well sweet dessert wines and liquors.
+Sweet panettone matches well with sweet dessert wines and liquors.

 Sweet pandoro Italian Christmas bread is one of teh most famous Itallian desserts in the Christmastime